UnnatiRusia/website-nodejs/README.md

 # website-nodejs
-This is my WebMdical Project.
+This is my WebMedical Project.
 A user-freindly website From which we can purchase Medicines.
 I use Nodejs as a Backend and MongoDB as a Database.